senthilkumar207/senthilkumar_subramanian/README.md

 <!-- Add your details -->

-I am __Senthilkumar Subramanian__, a 29 year old data analytics trainee at Boston Consulting Group DigitalBCG Academy with ~5 years of experience in digital marketing and startups.
+I am __Senthilkumar Subramanian__, a 30 year old entrepreneur with ~5 years of experience in digital marketing and startups.
 My key achievements include generating over $60k in revenue for my startup, [Streaks n Strokes](https://www.streaksnstrokes.com/), in December 2019 and [pivoting the startup in the midst of Covid-19](https://www.streaksnstrokes.com/pages/our-story) to an ecommerce company.

 ![alt text](https://raw.githubusercontent.com/senthilkumar207/senthilkumar_subramanian/main/Streaks%20n%20Strokes%20Picture%20Resized%20Final.jpg)

-I am currently doing a Mid-Career Pathways Programme in Data Analytics by Boston Consulting Group from March to August 2021, as I am __looking to pivot to a career in data analytics and/or digital marketing.__ The 2 key reasons I am looking to switch my career from startup founder to working in an organisation are

-1. I want to __grow my skills further in the areas of digital marketing and data analytics__, which I will be able to do best in a career in this field.
-2. I am at a stage in my life where I __want more financial stability__, which a startup cannot provide.

-I am specifically looking for roles in digital marketing and data analytics, as I enjoy being in roles where I can play a significant part in driving the bottom line of the organisation.
-I also have real world experience in digital marketing, especially __Search Engine Optimisation__ and __Facebook paid advertising__, and undergone training in data analytics.

 <!-- Add link to the sections -->
 [Experience](#experience) <br>